chmike/cglog/README.md

 	AlsoToStdErr bool `json:"alsoToStdErr,omitempty"`
 	// Verbosity sets the log level for V logs (e.g. 3).
 	Verbosity int `json:"verbosity,omitempty"`
-	// StdErrThreshold set the stderr output threshold to "info", "warning", "error" or "fatal".
+	// StdErrThreshold set the stderr output threshold to "info", "warning", "error" or "fatal" (default: error).
 	StdErrThreshold string `json:"stdErrThreshold,omitempty"`
 	// VModule sets the verbose level per file.
 V is comma-separated list of pattern=N settings for file-filtered logging.
 	// pattern may be a file name (without .go) or a file with wildcard (e.g. gtx*=2).